We have been hearing “Immediate Cause Of an Accident“, but only few people can really define what it is in clear terms.

 To be able to carry out an effective accident investigation, you must understand the concept of immediate cause of accident.
 At the end of this article, you will no longer be looking for words to use to describe immediate cause of accident, as detailed definition and explanation will be made available.

-Immediate Cause Of Accident
+Immediate Cause of an Accident

-What is Immediate Cause Of Accident – Immediate cause of accident can be said to be a Proximate cause, a direct cause which occurs immediately prior to the incident.
+What is Immediate Cause Of Accident – Immediate cause of an accident can be said to be a Proximate cause, a direct cause which occurs immediately prior to the incident.
 It is a cause that directly resulted to the unplanned, unpleasant occurrence and if eliminated or modified, would have prevented the undesired outcome.

 Immediate cause is mostly associated with unsafe act, unsafe conditions or both.

-Examples Of Immediate Cause Of Accident
+Examples Of Immediate Cause of an Accident